SoftUni-Internal/interactive-content/EN/05-Exam/02-Problem-03.md

 Stop
 [/input]
 [output]
-Autumn by Vivaldi in C added to the collection!
+Autumn by Vivaldi in C added to the collection\!
-Winter by Vivaldi in C added to the collection!
+Winter by Vivaldi in C added to the collection\!
-Summer by Vivaldi in C added to the collection!
+Summer by Vivaldi in C added to the collection\!
-Spring by Vivaldi in C added to the collection!
+Spring by Vivaldi in C added to the collection\!
-Changed the key of Spring to B Minor!
+Changed the key of Spring to B Minor\!
-Changed the key of Summer to B Minor!
+Changed the key of Summer to B Minor\!
-Successfully removed Nocturne!
+Successfully removed Nocturne\!
-Successfully removed Concerto!
+Successfully removed Concerto\!
-Successfully removed Clavier!
+Successfully removed Clavier\!
-Invalid operation!
-Clavier does not exist in the collection.
+Invalid operation\!
+Clavier does not exist in the collection\.
-Invalid operation!
-Piano Sonata does not exist in the collection.
+Invalid operation\!
+Piano Sonata does not exist in the collection\.
-Successfully removed Autumn!
+Successfully removed Autumn\!
-Emperor -\> Composer: Beethoven, Key: B Minor
+Emperor \-\> Composer: Beethoven, Key\: B Minor
-Piano sonata -\> Composer: Liszt, Key: B Minor
-Spring -\> Composer: Vivaldi, Key: B Minor
+Piano sonata \-\> Composer\: Liszt, Key\: B Minor Spring \-\> Composer\: Vivaldi, Key\: B Minor
-Summer -\> Composer: Vivaldi, Key: B Minor
+Summer \-\> Composer\: Vivaldi, Key\: B Minor
-Winter -\> Composer: Vivaldi, Key: C
+Winter \-\> Composer\: Vivaldi, Key\: C
 [/output]
 [/test]
 [test]